CheickPaul/Finance-Python-Learning-Portfolio/python-for-everybody/module_4_values_types_expressions/README.md

 - how to convert values with **"int()"** and **"float()"**
 - that **input()** returns text as a string
 - that values from the keyboard often need conversion before calculation

+  ---

+  # Module 4 - Lesson 6: Writing Comments in Python - First IPO Program

+In this lesson, we combine many ideas from the previous lessons and write a complete Python program.
+Before building the program, we first learn about **comments** and why they are useful.
+Then we use the **IPO model**: **Input, Processing, Output**.

+This is the first small Python program that really does something from beginning to end.

+## Writing Comments in Python

+A **comment** is text written in a Python program that is ignored by Python.

+Comments are written with the **"#"** symbol.

+Example:

+"# this is a comment"

+Python does not run comments.
+They are only there for humans reading the code.

+## Why comments are useful

+Comments help explain what the code is doing.

+They are useful because:

+- they help you remember your own code later
+- they help explain more complex parts of a program
+- they make code easier to read
+- they can be used to temporarily disable a line of code

+A very important idea in programming is that comments are often a gift to your **future self**.

+When you come back to your code after a day, a week, or a month, comments can help you understand what you were trying to do.

+## Good comments

+A good comment explains something that is not immediately obvious.

+For example, if a group of lines is doing one clear task, a comment can introduce that task.

+Example:

+"# get the name of the file and open it"

+This helps the reader understand the purpose of the next lines.

+## Bad comments

+A bad comment says something obvious that everyone can already see.

+Example:

+"x = 1   # put 1 in x"

+This comment is not useful because the line already clearly says that.

+So comments should not repeat the code.
+They should explain the idea behind the code.

+## Comments can disable code

+Sometimes programmers use comments to temporarily turn off a line of code.

+Example:

+"# print('debug info')"

+This is useful when testing or debugging a program, because the code is still there if you want to use it again later.

+## Code with comments

+Here is a simple example showing comments in a program:

+"# get the name of the file and open it"

+"# count the word frequency"

+"# print the results"

+These comments act like short explanations for different parts of the code.

+## The IPO model

+A common programming pattern is:

+- **Input**
+- **Processing**
+- **Output**

+This is often called the **IPO model**.

+### Input
+The program gets data from somewhere.

+This could come from:

+- the keyboard
+- a file
+- a database
+- a web service

+### Processing
+The program works with the data.

+This usually means:

+- calculating something
+- changing the data
+- combining values
+- solving a problem

+### Output
+The program shows the result.

+This might be:

+- printed on the screen
+- written to a file
+- sent somewhere else

+This lesson introduces a very small program that uses all three parts.

+## First IPO Program

+The goal of this program is to convert a European elevator floor number into the equivalent United States floor number.

+In many places in Europe:

+- the ground floor is floor **0**

+In the United States:

+- the ground floor is floor **1**

+So to convert a European floor to a United States floor, we add **1**.

+## Code

+"# convert elevator floors"

+"inp = input('European floor? ')"

+"usf = int(inp) + 1"

+"print('US floor', usf)"

+## Explanation

+### "# convert elevator floors"

+This is a comment.

+It explains what the program is about.

+Python ignores this line.

+### "inp = input('European floor? ')"

+This is the **input** part.

+Python prints:

+"'European floor? '"

+Then it waits for the user to type something.

+If the user types:

+"'0'"

+then that value is stored in **"inp"**.

+Important: the result of **"input()"** is always a **string**.

+So **"inp"** contains the string **"'0'"**, not the integer **0**.

+### "usf = int(inp) + 1"

+This is the **processing** part.

+First, Python converts **"inp"** from a string to an integer using **"int()"**.

+The name **"usf"** is a mnemonic variable name meaning **United States floor**.

+### "print('US floor', usf)"

+This is the **output** part.

+The comma in **"print()"** automatically adds a space between the text and the number.

+## Why this program is important

+This program is simple, but it uses many ideas learned so far:

+- comments
+- variables
+- input
+- type conversion
+- arithmetic
+- output
+- mnemonic variable names

+It is the first full Python program with a beginning, a middle, and an end.

+## What this lesson does

+- explains how to write **comments** in Python
+- shows why comments are useful for humans
+- explains the **IPO model**
+- introduces the first complete Python program
+- shows how to get input from the user
+- shows how to process the input with **"int()"** and **"+ 1"**
+- shows how to print the result

+## What I learn from this lesson

+- that comments begin with **"#"**
+- that comments are ignored by Python
+- that comments help explain code for humans
+- that useful comments explain ideas, not obvious lines
+- that many programs follow the **Input, Processing, Output** pattern
+- how to read input with **"input()"**
+- how to convert input from string to integer with **"int()"**
+- how to print results with **"print()"**
+- how to write my first small complete Python program